 The insulation project is still worth doing, especially if you live in the northern areas where the cold winter months can be harsh.

-There are several recommended materials that make effective insulation with a thin layer.
-Some of the examples are plywood or OSB.
+Several recommended materials make effective insulation with a thin layer.
+Some examples are plywood or OSB.
 What material would make the best choice for your shed depends on your budget.

 How to Insulate a Floor from The Top